Understanding the terminology ...

 Enrolled patient – A registered patient who has completed a valid PHO enrolment form and meets the criteria to be eligible for Government funding through the PHO.
 If the patient does not meet the criteria for Government funding, they can remain a registered patient but will not receive Government funding towards their health costs.

 Funded patient – a patient whose completed enrolment form has been submitted and accepted by the PHO and whose funding has been received by Harley Street Medical.
-The time delay between enrolling and being funded can be anything from 6 to 20 weeks depending on where we are in the PHO funding cycle.
+The time delay between enrolling and being funded depends on where we are at in the PHO funding cycle.

 Casual patient – a patient who visits the Practice for medical care on a one off or short-term basis (eg someone on holiday in Nelson).
 We do not enrol casual patients and hence do not get PHO funding for them and we do not recall them for routine screening or monitoring purposes.